nsquared-team/draw-attention/readme.txt

 The image map can contain more information such as images, text, shortcodes, gallery, video, audio, and more.
 Reveal more information on click/tap or hover.
 Create custom shapes for interactive hotspots directly on your original image.

-Perfect for sketch maps, interactive floor plans for real estate, clickable infographics, sketch annotations, image tutorials, product feature highlights on WooCommerce, and more.
+Perfect for sketch maps, interactive floor plans for real estate, clickable infographics, interactive affiliate content, sketch annotations, image tutorials, product feature highlights on WooCommerce, and more.

 Image Map Features: